review different 'getting started' guides in the wiki and unify/update them

 All reference information should rather be referred to the manuals.
 The manuals must also be linked at frequent and obvious locations, so people actually find and use them.

-#9 Updated by neels almost 3 years ago
+#9 Updated by neels about 4 years ago

 Looking at the Cellular Infrastructure wiki and the various pages, I agree with dexter

 that a comprehensive rearranging of the wiki structure would be a good idea.

 While I can probably incorporate some help from wirelesss here and there, I guess